jsreport/jsreport/tutorial/get-started.md

 # Getting started

 This is the very first article from series of tutorials about jsreport, business reporting platform based on javascript.
 This article is kind of "Hello world" into jsreport which will cover basic principles you need to understand to get started with jsreport.
-You may see the full list of all tutorials here.
+You may see the full list of all tutorials [here](http://jsreport.net/learn).

 ## Basic concepts

-To be able to render reports, you need first jsreport server.
+To be able to render reports, you need to have access to first jsreport server first.
 The server is responsible for rendering reports and it also hosts html based studio you can use to design and maintain your report templates.

 You can choose from three versions of jsreport server: